Blazemeter/taurus/site/dat/docs/JMeter.md

 jpgc-perfmon, jpgc-prmctl, jpgc-tst.
 Keep in mind: you can change plugins list only for clean installation.
 If you already have JMeter placed at `path` you need to remove it for plugins installation purpose.

 [JMeter Plugins Manager](#https://jmeter-plugins.org/wiki/PluginsManager/) allows you to install necessary plugins for your jmx file automatically and this feature doesn't require clean installation.
+You can turn it off with `detect-plugins` option.
 If you use your own installation of JMeter (with `path` option) make sure it includes `jmeter-plugins-manager` 0.16 or newer.

 ## Run Existing JMX File
 ```yaml